-- Position the vehicle horizontally. - Switch off the 230 V power supply on the 230 V automatic circuit breaker. - Open all drain cocks.
+- Position the vehicle horizontally. - Switch off the 230 V power supply on the 230 V automatic circuit breaker. - If necessary, switch off the water pump at the separate switch. - Open all drain cocks.
 To do this turn the drain cock's cap in an anticlockwise direction or set the drain cock's rocking lever in a vertical position. - Open the drainage opening of the water tank. - Set water tap in kitchen and shower compartment (toilet compartment) in an exact central position (hot cold), and open. - Hang the shower handset up in the shower position. - Remove the cap of the water tank.
 Hold the water pump up until the water pipes are completely empty. - Check whether the water tank is completely empty. - Blow out the remaining water in the water pipes (max.
 0.5 bar). - Empty the waste water tank.
 Take note of the environmental tip in this chapter. - Empty toilet cassette.
 Take note of the environmental tip in this chapter. - After emptying, leave all water taps open in the central position. - Leave all drain cocks open.

-10.6 Toilet compartment
+10.7 Toilet compartment